mkorkalo/autoruuti/README.md

 * [Frankford Arsenal powder dispenser](https://www.metsovaruste.fi/metsastysmaailma/ruutisirotin-frankford-arsenal/p/60-025-3985/).
 You can use any other powder dispenser, but the included 3D model for the mechanical adapter & holder will probably not fit and adjustments will be needed.
 * A 5 volt power supply directly connected to the 5V rail of the Uno board.
 Do not use the included 12V to 5V DC converter, it will not supply enough power for the stepper motor and you will have problems.
 * A male to male RS-232 serial cable.
 I made my own cable from DB9 male connectors.
 Only TXD, RXD & GND are required (and rx/tx needs to be cross connected of course).
+* A 3D printer capable of printing at least PLA.
+I used PETG but PLA and others should work just fine.
+Almost any printer will do.

 ## Electronic assembly